-Passion Chorale O Love. all love transcending.
-O Wisdom from on high!
+Passion Chorale O Love, all love transcending, O Wisdom from on high!

 O Truth, unchanged, unchanging, surrendered up to die!
-Was e'er a love so wondrous, that from his heav'nly throne God should descend among us to suffer for his own Processional chant: Save us, O Saviour of the world German Lutheran Trinity Church Parliament Place 8.
-Jesus speaks to the women of Jerusalem Luke 23:26-31 Leader: We adore you, O Christ, and we praise you All: Because by your holy cross you have redeemed the world Scripture:
+Was e'er a love so wondrous, that from his heav'nly throne God should descend among us to suffer for his own

-As they led him away, they seized a man, Simon of Cyrene, who was coming from the country, and they laid the cross on him, and made him carry it behind Jesus.
+Processional chant: Save us.
+O Saviour of the world

+German Lutheran Trinity Church

+Parliament Place

+8. Jesus speaks to the women of Jerusalem Luke 23:27-31; Luke 1: 46-50

 A great number of the people followed him, and among them were women who were beating their breasts and wailing for him.
 But Jesus turned to them and said, 'Daughters of Jerusalem, do not weep for me, but weep for yourselves and for your children.
 For the days are surely coming when they will say, 'Blessed are the barren, and the wombs that never bore, and the breasts that never nursed.'
 Then they will begin to say to the mountains, 'Fall on us'; and to the hills, 'Cover us.'
 For if they do this when the wood is green, what will happen when it is dry?'